spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-backup.md

 3. Select the specific cluster to view its details.
 It should be the cluster for which you want to schedule a backup.
 Ensure that the cluster status shows *Healthy*.

 4. Navigate to the **Backups** tab and click on the **Create Backup** button.
 The screenshot below highlights a popup window that Palette will open after clicking the button.
-The popup windows will contain the fields for initiating an on-demand backup.
+The popup windows will contain the fields for initiating an on-demand backup. <br /><br />

 	![A screenshot highlighting the fields for an on-demand backup for an existing cluster.](/clusters_cluster-management_backup-restore_ondemand-backup.png)